Semester in Social Entrepreneurship

 Parking in downtown Santa Barbara near the center can be tricky!
 There is a lot right outside the center, and it is paid parking (75 minutes free and then $1.50 for every subsequent hour).
 There are also several parking spaces on the street surrounding the center, but make sure to watch out for street sweeping hours!

-If you have questions about the internship component of the program, please contact the Internship Director, Dr. Ed Song, at firstname.lastname@example.org or by calling the office at (805) 565-6300.
+If you have any questions about the program, please contact Dr. Ed Song at email@example.com or at 805/565-7071.

 Interns, in most situations, earn a small stipend.
 We will work together to ensure that your internship is a great fit—tailored to your discipline, career goals, and/or skills.